andyfrith/graphql-user-auth/README.md

 }
 ```

-The Node.js [express-session middleware](https://www.npmjs.com/package/express-session) was used for user authentication cookie storage.
+[JWT](https://jwt.io/) was used in the user authentication strategy.

 ### TyepScript